FrancescoAmbrogi/my-academic-site/content/courses/my-vim-course/_index.md

 ## Why you should use Vim?
 If you work/study in computational science, chances are you will need to perform numerical simulations on large super-computers by accessing them through **S**ecure **SH**ell connection.
 Most clusters use Linux as the main operating system and once you are connected to the cluster you will quickly realize that:
-1. There is NO graphic interface (in most cases), and all you see is a terminal window.
+1. There is NO graphic interface (in most cases), and all you will see is a terminal window.
 2. You will not be able to use your favourite text editor in graphic mode.

 Do not dispair!
 Vim is here to save your life.
 Vim is, by default, present in almost all Linux distributions.
 Type <mark>vim</mark> on your command line, and this is the output you should see:

 ![Typing vim in command line output.](Figures/01_vim_init.png)

-The first thing you realize is that the vim welcome message pops up in the terminal itself and that, from now on, you can take your mouse (or trackpad) and throw it in the garbage!
+The first thing you will realize is that the vim welcome message pops up in the terminal window itself and that, from now on, you can take your mouse (or trackpad) and throw it in the garbage!
 You might not see it right now, but this is one of the hidden beauties of Vim.

 ## Quitting Vim, not an intuitive task